inbo/fish-tracking/scripts/receiver_distance_analysis/Readme.md

 ### When/where used?

-Developed as pre-processing step for a receiver network requested by PieterJan Verhelst
+Developed as pre-processing step for a receiver network requested by Pieterjan Verhelst